 Makes between 100 and 120 small cookies (Usually fills two 9½-inch diameter by 3½-inch deep cookie tins; each tin holds 60 cookies in three 20-cookie layers.)

-Beginning on December 1st, I will post daily until we complete the list on December 12th.
-If you bake along, one cookie a day, you will have a wonderful selection of holiday cookies to share with family and friends, with time to spare.
+Here’s the LunaCafe Twelve Days of Christmas Cookies: Deck the Halls collection.
+If you bake along, one cookie a day from December 1st to December 12th, you’ll have a wonderful selection of holiday cookies to share with family and friends, with time to spare.

 - On the 1st day of Christmas: Lily’s Swedish Vanilla Spritz